petergoodin/brain_templates/README.md

 # brain_templates

-A collection of MNI and talairach templates in varous sizes.
+A collection of MNI and talairach templates in various sizes.